mohsen-saki/RUStoked/README.md

 ![Image](photos/icon.jpeg "icon")

 **RUStoked** is an experimental **NLP** (_Sentiment Analysis_) project.
-An effort to orchestrate a pipe line of data from the early stage of data collection through Machine Learning model `deployment`.
+An effort to orchestrate a pipeline of data from the very first stage of data collection through ML model `deployment`.

 This post is more of a guide through the project stages, challenges, and lessons learned rather than a code review.
-The code is available on [GitHub](https://github.com/mohsen-saki/RUStoked) and I have tried to keep notebooks and code libraries explanatory as much as possible.
+The code is available on [GitHub](https://github.com/mohsen-saki/RUStoked) and I have tried to keep notebooks and code libraries _"marked down"_ and _"commented"_ as much as possible.

 **`IMPORTANT NOTE : This project is yet under development and some parts of `repo` may get updated accordingly`**